 Emptying his pockets of coins and keys, my Dad mentioned he’d just been to the chiropractor for his back and my brain immediately thought “that’s why I’m never going, you just keep going and going and going.”

-I didn’t really get it and I was 18, what the heck did I know.
+I didn’t really get it.
+I was 18, what the heck did I know.

 I had no idea what running 1600+ miles per year would do to my hips over the coming decade or that there’s so much more to a good chiropractor than giving your back a crack.

-Now, one of the first questions I ask my runners with knee twinge or a hip niggle is “have you been to a chiropractor lately?” followed closely by, “have you found a good one??”
+One of the first questions I ask my runners with runner’s knee pain or a hip niggle is “have you been to a chiropractor lately?” followed closely by, “have you found a good one?”